Gerald R. Shields

 Gerald R. Shields (1927 – November 10, 2005) was a librarian, editor, cartoonist and educator.

 Shields retired as Assistant Dean of the School of Information and Library Studies at the State University of New York at Buffalo.

 Education

 Shields received a master of arts in library science from the University of Wisconsin.

 Career

+Shields was the founding editor of American Libraries (1968-1973) and the Ohio Library Association Bulletin.
+He also drew cartoons under the name Jerrybilt.

+In 1973 he joined the faculty of the School of Information and Library Studies at the State University of New York at Buffalo serving as a professor and assistant dean of the school from 1975 until his retirement in 1990.
+He was president of the New York Library Association in 1982-1983.

 Shields was the editor of feature articles in Public Libraries, the journal of the Public Library Association.

 He served twelve years on the American Library Association (ALA) Council and was chair of the Professional Ethics Committee.
-He was the founding editor of American Libraries (1968-1973) and the Ohio Library Association Bulletin.
-He also drew cartoons under the name Jerrybilt.